 Student Organizations and Gatherings

 On July 8, the Ivy League announced that its member institutions would not hold intercollegiate athletics events and competitions prior to the end of the fall 2020 semester.
 Practices and other athletic training opportunities for enrolled student athletes are permitted, provided they conform to university safety procedures and applicable state regulations.
-The status of the remaining winter and spring sports schedules, as well as whether fall sports events and competitions may resume in the spring, will be determined at a later date.

 - Commencement festivities for the Class of ’21 will be held over Memorial Day weekend, Saturday-Sunday, May 29-30, 2021.